Search within:

 (16 credits, including seminars)

 • POLS 6000 Scope and Theory in Political Science: All M.A. students must take POLS 6000 Scope and Theory in Political Science.
-This course is generally offered each Spring semester and is taken as a capstone seminar.
+This course is generally offered each Fall semester and is taken as a capstone seminar.
 (4 credits)

 • Methods, research design and/or data analysis course: Select from POLS 6010, POLS 5830 (Introduction to Research Design), or an equivalent course subject to approval by the Director of Graduate Studies.
 (4 credits)